Valparaiso is a colourful city laying on 43 hills. As you can imagine, its visiting requires quite a stamina.

 After entering Valparaiso, I felt as if the time had stopped.
 An old, green trolleybus was standing on the main street between the stalls in the local market on a Saturday morning.
 We were welcomed by chaos, heat and humidity.
 Also, the hills attracted our attention.
 They were all covered with colourful houses.
 It means that those living there must be very fit 😉

-The GPS in our car was not able to recognize the addresses I was introducing.
-I’m not a good co-pilot and if I only have a tourist map in my hand it is better not to count on me.
-We got lost somewhere behind the main part of Valparaíso.
-However thanks to that we saw a places that not every tourist sees.
+The GPS in our car was not able to recognise the addresses I was introducing.
+I’m not a good co-pilot.
+So if I only have a tourist map in my hand, it is better not to count on me.
+We got lost somewhere behind the central part of Valparaíso.
+However thanks to that we saw odd places that not every tourist sees.

 The back sides of the houses there were fixed to the hill, while the rest of the house was standing on stilts.
 As there are many earthquakes in Chile, how do these buildings stay still in case of an earthquake?
 Maybe this is the key to success?